-The limited surface survey conducted during the 2009 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas and walking transects, spaced three to five meters apart, over a plowed portion of a former farm unit on the north side of the refuge.
+The limited surface survey conducted during the 2011 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas.
 Where artifacts were collected, their locations were either recorded using a GPS device or plotted according to their site coordinates.
 Site locations were plotted on 7.5' U.S.G.S. topographic maps using the DeLorme 3-D Topoquads computer program.
-Topographic maps used include the Alicia, Saginaw, and Shields quadrangles.
+Topographic maps used include the Saginaw and Shields quadrangles.

 Test excavations were conducted at 20SA722 using the site grid set up for shovel testing in 2004 (Sommer 2005).
 An autolevel and steel tape were used to lay out the excavation units.
 This provided for more accurate measurement in laying out the excavation units, but resulted in a slight incongruence between the excavation grid and the shovel test grid.
-The 10 square meters excavated at 20SA722 during the 2009 field season are divided between Excavation Blocks B and C and were set up contiguous with the Block B and C units previously excavated in 2006 (Appendix C).
+The four square meters excavated at 20SA722 during the 2011 field season were set up in a two by two meter block (Excavation Block H) (Appendix C).
 Individual excavation units (1X1 meter) are labeled according to the grid coordinates of their SW corner.
 Prior to laying out the actual excavation units, surface vegetation was removed as close as possible to the ground level.

 Excavation commenced by removing and screening the top 30 centimeters (plowzone) in each unit as a single level.
 Subsequent levels were removed in five centimeter increments.
 The depth of the plowzone varied across the units, but in all cases appeared to be greater than 30 cm.
 Usually there was no clear distinction between the plowzone and subplowzone sediment, so it was not possible to remove the entire plowzone in one level and keep it totally separate from material below.
-Depth measurements were taken as centimeters below datum (b.d.), which was arbitrarily chosen as the surface of one of the corners for each excavation unit.
+Depth measurements were taken as centimeters below datum (b.d.), which was arbitrarily chosen as the surface of the southwest corner of excavation unit 551N 488E.
 The surface datum location is noted on the square level sheet for each unit.
 Because the surface is relatively level at this location, the below datum measurements are essentially the same as below surface elevations across each unit.
 A single point was chosen from which to measure the depth of each unit to facilitate keeping the excavation floors level.

-General excavation sediment was screened through 1/4" or 1/8" mesh hardware cloth.
-The 0-30 cm (plowzone) level, was always screened through 1/4" mesh screen.
-In order to recover a sample of smaller-sized artifacts from the main occupation zone, and to insure that certain artifact classes were not being missed, or underrepresented, many of the levels between 30 and 55 cm were screened with 1/8" mesh screen.
-Non-feature material below the 55 cm level was screened through 1/4" mesh screen.
+General excavation sediment was screened through $\frac{1}{4}$ " or $\frac{1}{8}$ " mesh hardware cloth.
+The 0-30 cm level (plowzone), was always screened through $\frac{1}{4}$ " mesh screen.
+In order to recover a sample of smaller-sized artifacts from the main occupation zone, and to insure that certain artifact classes were not being missed, or underrepresented, all of the levels between 30 and 50 cm were screened with $\frac{1}{8}$ " mesh screen.
+Non-feature material below the 50 cm level was screened through $\frac{1}{4}$ " mesh screen.
+Excavation in each unit was completed down to 80 cm, a depth at which culturally "sterile" (absent or very low artifact density) sediment was reached.